LoginRadius/docs/content/guide/emailpassword-login/index.md

 ### Step 2

-Click the down caret, or anywhere within the section to expand it.
-The **Add a Login Method** screen will appear:
+Click the down caret, and the **Add a Login Method** screen will appear:

 ![alt_text](images/configuration.png "image_tooltip")